BionixTechnologies/XinoibExamples/src/ClientMQTT/README.md

 # Content

-- main.c: A simple MQTT client integrated with Xinoid, who subsribes to a topic and print out a message, everytime it receives a TAG
+- main.c: A simple MQTT client integrated with Xinoid, who subscribes to a topic and print out a message, everytime it receives a TAG
 - makefile: to build the example

 # To run